-Work completed on the property during the six month period ending June 30, 2016 consisted of geological traverses, prospecting, sampling and trenching carried out in May and June.
+Work completed on the property during the nine month period ending September 30, 2016 consisted of geological traverses, prospecting, sampling and trenching carried out in May and June.
 Selected assay, whole rock and thin section samples were collected for analysis and study.
 Results have been received and are being compiled.

-A final report on an NSERC project completed on the Post Creek Property was received in March and confirmed the identification of Quartz Diorite ("Post Creek QD") in historic trenches.
-However, it is not yet know if this quartz diorite is directly related to the Whistle Offset Dyke or if it represents a separate new offset dyke.
+A final report on an NSERC project completed on the Post Creek Property was received in March and confirmed the identification of Quartz Diorite ("Post Creek Quartz Diorite" or "CJ Quartz Diorite") in surface trenches.
+The authors were unable to verify if the exposed Quartz Diorite represented an extension of the Whistle Offset Dyke or a separate new Offset Dyke, but favored the latter.
+Regardless, the confirmation of Quartz Diorite has significant implications for the exploration potential of the property.